-- overseeing our executive compensation program, including approving corporate goals relating to compensation for our Chief Executive Officer and other senior executives and determining the annual compensation of our Chief Executive Officer and other senior executives: - reviewing and approving the compensation policy recommended by management with respect to other employees; - determining, subject to ratification by our independent directors, the compensation of our independent directors; - evaluating the relationship between our risk management practices and our compensation policies and practices applicable to all employees, including our Chief Executive Officer, to consider whether they encourage risk-taking that would be reasonably likely to have a material adverse effect on the Company; - reviewing and approving incentive and equity-based compensation plans and grants; and - preparing the Compensation Committee Report and reviewing the Compensation Discussion and Analysis included in our proxy statement, to the extent such disclosure is required by SEC rules.
+- overseeing our executive compensation program, including approving corporate goals relating to compensation for our CEO and other senior executives and determining the annual compensation of our CEO and other senior executives; - · reviewing and approving the compensation policy recommended by management with respect to other employees; - determining, subject to ratification by our independent directors, the compensation of our independent directors; - evaluating the relationship between our risk management practices and our compensation policies and practices applicable to all employees, including our CEO, to consider whether they encourage risk-taking that would be reasonably likely to have a material adverse effect on the Company; - reviewing and approving incentive and equity-based compensation plans and grants; and - preparing the Compensation Committee Report and reviewing any Compensation Discussion and Analysis included in our proxy statements, to the extent such disclosure is required by SEC rules.
 These rules are not yet applicable to us because we currently qualify as an emerging growth company under the Jumpstart Our Business Startups Act.

 The Compensation Committee has authority to secure the services of independent, external advisers to be used by the Compensation Committee in the exercise of its responsibilities, including review of executive compensation, Board compensation and to perform any other analysis that the Compensation Committee deems appropriate.
-The Compensation Committee engaged Semler Brossy Consulting Group, LLC ("Semler Brossy"), an independent compensation consultant, to assist it in fulfilling its responsibilities.
-During 2013, Semler Brossy advised the Compensation Committee regarding executive and Board compensation, equity award design, and trends in executive and board compensation.
+The Compensation Committee engaged Semler Brossy Consulting Group, LLC (Semler Brossy), an independent compensation consultant, to assist it in evaluating executive and director compensation programs and levels.
+Semler Brossy does not provide any other services directly to the Company.
+The Compensation Committee has assessed Semler Brossy's independence, taking into consideration the factors listed in NASDAQ Listing Rule 5605(d)(3)(D), and has determined that its work with the Company does not raise any conflict of interests.